paul-wolf/djaq/README.md

 ## Functions

-If a function is not defined by DjangoQuery, then the function name is passed without further intervention to the underlying SQL.
+If a function is not defined by DjangoQuery, then the function name is checked with a whitelist of functions.
+There are approximately 350 functions available.

 A user can define new functions at any time by adding to the custom functions.
 Here's an example of adding a regex matching function:

 ```python